Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 1. Bring the 3D Graphics window to the front.

-6. Right-click on Main_Radar () in the Object Browser.
+2. Right-click Main_Radar () in the Object Browser.

-The visual azimuth-elevation mask for the Place () object gives you a good bottom field-of-view.
+The visual azimuth-elevation mask for the Place () object gives you a good bottom field of view.
 Using a Sensor () object can enhance this view by giving you a complete 3D Graphics representation in all directions (X, Y, Z).
 Analytically it's not required, but visually it'll win you points in a briefing.
-However, the Sensor () object can be used analytically.
+However, you can use the Sensor () object analytically.
 Both the Sensor () object and Place () object "see" the same thing.
 They simply provide different graphical representations.

 1. Insert a Sensor () object using the Define Properties () method.

-2. Select Main_Radar () when the Select Object dialog box opens.
+2. Select Main_Radar () in the Select Object dialog box.

 3. Click OK.

-1. Select the Basic - Definition page when the Properties Browser opens.
+4. Select the Basic - Definition page in the Properties Browser.

 Since the Sensor () object is subordinate to Main_Radar(), you simply "borrow" Main_Radar's () azimuth-elevation mask and apply it to the Sensor () object.